Legitimising electronic signatures

 The Marriage of Law and Technology

 The laws of Vietnam provide specifications for the role of digital certificates, tightening the legal management of digital signatures.
-Article 9, Decree 130/2018/NĐ-CP stipulates that any and all digital signatures are only valid if it is used during the period as registered on the certificate, if it is produced by the private key registered on said certificate (which is issued by a licensed authority), and if the private key was in the sole possession of the signer at the time of signing.
+Article 9, Decree 130/2018/NĐ-CP stipulates that any and all digital signatures are only valid if it is used during the period as registered on the certificate, if it is produced by the private key in correspondence with the public key registered on said certificate (which is issued by a licensed authority), and if the private key was in the sole possession of the signer at the time of signing.

 The registered key holders then have to invest in a Public Key Infrastructure Token (also distributed by the above-mentioned trusted third parties), where the private key is stored and regulated.
 Another required component is the software supportive of digital signatures.
 Once the hardware and software are installed, the process itself is rather straight-forward: the signer only needs to click on the digital signature button, insert the Token device into the USB port, enter the Token PIN, then click on the sign button.
 Digital signature technology was designed not only to ensure safety measures but also to augment convenience and ease.